 Irish Amateur Ron Butler on Work, Titles and His Passion for MMA

-We spoke with Ryoshin Fight Team amateur Ron Butler about how he balances his working life with his love for mma.
+We spoke with Ryoshin Fight Team amateur Ron Butler about how he balances his working life with his love for MMA.
 Forging a living, while at the same time making every moment count inside the gym.
 He discussed his training, his upcoming fight for a lightweight title.
-As well as his teams recent move to a brand new premises.
+As well as his team’s recent move to brand new premises.
 And of course what is the fulltime chefs knockout dish?

-How are things at Ryoshin, you moved to a new premises.
+How are things at Ryoshin, you moved to new premises.
 Can you tell me more?